 Ruthmere Champions LIVE Results

-Toward the goal of internal support, in August, 2019, the Ruthmere Board of Directors unanimously decided to sell the Ruthmere collection piece known as The Fallen Caryatid Carrying Her Stone by Auguste Rodin that was gifted to the museum in 1978 by Walter Beardsley.
+In August, 2019, the Ruthmere Board of Directors unanimously decided to sell the Ruthmere collection piece known as The Fallen Caryatid Carrying Her Stone by Auguste Rodin that was gifted to the museum in 1978 by Walter Beardsley.
 Mr. Beardsley made this gift with the provision that the museum might sell it in the future if it was deemed appropriate and beneficial.
 On November 12, 2019, the piece was sold at public auction at Sotheby's in New York City.
-Proceeds from this sale were placed into the Ruthmere Champions campaign under the two categories listed above "Existing Endowed Funds" and "Existing Investment Funds."
+Proceeds from this sale were added to existing donations of the the Ruthmere Champions campaign under the two categories listed above "Existing Endowed Funds" and "Existing Non-Endowed Funds."

 "Nothing is a waste of time if you use the experience wisely."